qinzhez/SUSecurityEducation/README.md

-# security-education
+# CIS700-sgxlab

-git@github.com:qinzhez/SUSecurityEducation.git
+### SGX labs designed for CIS700 Information Security and Privacy

+## Set up the repo from github

-Please use `git clone` to download the github repository.
+Please use `git clone` to download the github repository on the lab machine.
 Please make sure you can get access to our lab machine.

 The account you will use -